 - 3.1 This policy applies to wholetime and On-Call firefighters and combined control staff. - 3.2 National pay awards negotiated by the NJC for firefighters of Local Authority Fire and Rescue Services are applied by the Authority on an annual basis.
-This represents a cost of living increase.
-A 2% pay award was applied by the NJC for Local Authority Fire and Rescue Services in 2020/21. - 3.3 Pay is based upon the role undertaken and the stage of competence of each individual for example, trainee, in development and competent. - 3.4 A formal assessment of individuals is undertaken at each stage of development before moving to the next salary level.
+In March 2024, the Service received notification from the NJC that it had agreed a pay increase of 4% effective from 1 July 2024. - 3.3 Pay is based upon the role undertaken and the stage of competence of each individual for example, trainee, in development and competent. - 3.4 A formal assessment of individuals is undertaken at each stage of development before moving to the next salary level.
 Maintenance of competence is a requirement at all levels of the Service and is reviewed annually. - 3.5 Progression between roles is subject to a competitive selection process.